iokinpardo/InteractiveAvatarNextJSDemo/README.md

 ### Seamless expert transitions

-- **Feature name:** Seamless expert transitions with auto-cleanup.
+- **Feature name:** Seamless expert transitions with consistent agent overlay.
-- **Purpose / What it does:** Ensures any active streaming session is stopped before a new expert preset starts and surfaces a dynamic “connecting {expert}…” overlay while the new video feed comes online.
+- **Purpose / What it does:** Ensures any active streaming session is stopped before a new expert preset starts and surfaces a uniform “connecting agent…” banner while the new video feed comes online.
 - **Usage example:**

   ```text
   https://your-demo-host?expert=finance → switch to …?expert=marketing
   ```

-- **Dependencies / breaking changes:** No breaking changes; the fallback “Connecting to the avatar…” message still appears when no expert preset is active.
+- **Dependencies / breaking changes:** No breaking changes; the connecting banner remains consistent regardless of the selected expert preset.

 ### Streamlined session layout